 Regular check-ups and cleanings, avoiding exposure to moisture and extreme temperatures, and handling them with care can also help to extend the life of your hearing aids.

-If you are in Tucson, AZ, and need any help with your hearing aids, don’t hesitate to contact us at Oro Valley Audiology.
+If you are looking for hearing aids in Tucson, AZ, don’t hesitate to contact us at Oro Valley Audiology.
 We specialize in hearing aids and audiology services to make sure that you are hearing your best every day!